-The main curatorial aim is an equal mix of contemporary paintings, sculptures and installations and trying to find a balanced ratio between more classical genres and new mediums.
-Young, new positions and already established artists are equally present in the exhibition’s program.
-The combination of young artists with established position allows a complex dialog, which gives information on the development of contemporary art of the last 50 years as well as fundamental questions concerning the medium and content of artistic expressions.
-Individually arranged events take place during the exhibition period, which offer a deeper insight into the artists’ works to the viewer.
+The main curatorial aim of the galerie gerken was an equal mix of contemporary paintings, sculptures and installations and trying to find a balanced ratio between more classical genres and new mediums.
+Young, new positions and already established artists were equally present in the exhibition’s program.
+The combination of young artists with established position allowed a complex dialog, which gave information on the development of contemporary art of the last 50 years as well as fundamental questions concerning the medium and content of artistic expressions.
+Individually arranged events took place during the exhibition period, which offer a deeper insight into the artists’ works to the viewer.

-Since the gallery was founded in 2004 the promotion of young talents is a personal concern of Tanja Gerken and is a central aspect of the gallery program.
-Every second year, the gallery organizes an exhibition for students from different art academies to promote new talents.
-Since 2014, gallery gerken publishes a national call to colleges and universities for participation at the ArtStudents (ASA) exhibition.
-The main focus is the promotion and professionalization of the participants as well as the opportunity to network between students of the exhibition and others involved in the art world.
+Since the gallery was founded in 2004 the promotion of young talents was a personal concern of Tanja Gerken and was a central aspect of the gallery program.
+Every second year, the gallery organized an exhibition for students from different art academies to promote new talents.
+Since 2014, gallery gerken published a national call to colleges and universities for participation at the ArtStudents (ASA) exhibition.
+The main focus was the promotion and professionalization of the participants as well as the opportunity to network between students of the exhibition and others involved in the art world.
 By followed exhibitions and projects, fair participations and further mediations perspectives in and around the gallery should be shown.
-The extensive program is intended to offer the artists a platform for exchange and experimentation.
+The extensive program was intended to offer the artists a platform for exchange and experimentation.

-The gallery is a member of Landesverband und Bundesverband Deutscher Galerien (LVBG, BVDG: regional and national union of German galleries) and of the Federation of the European Art Galleries Association (FEAGA).
+The gallery was a member of Landesverband und Bundesverband Deutscher Galerien (LVBG, BVDG: regional and national union of German galleries) and of the Federation of the European Art Galleries Association (FEAGA).

 Image caption cover external view: galerie gerken – artstudents Vernissage – All photos: Andreas Baudisch